DanielHamill/shapes-factory/readme.md

-WIP
+This is still very much a work in progress.

-Train an AI to recognize shapes using online learning
+Train an AI to recognize shapes using online learning.
+Try it [here](https://danielhamill.github.io/shapes-factory/).

 Quick start (for development)